OSGeo/grass-website/README.md

     hugo

-Output HTML is usually generated in a /public directory at the root of the `grass-website` directory
+Output HTML generated in the /public directory at the root of the `grass-website` directory

 ### Run locally